ales-t/mnist-ml/README.md

 state-of-the-art results.

-This model is considerably slower to train and may require more batches to converge.
+This model is considerably slower to train and may require more batches to converge, or a more careful initialization and hyperparameter settings.
 It achieved accuracy of 98.97 after 20000 batches (i.e. slightly lower than the basic model).